I always feel like a broken record when I say this, but if you are a blogger, influencer, or content creator — you NEED to be on Pinterest.

 How To Set Up A Pinterest For Business Account

 Now that we’ve got the Pinterest terms out of the way, let’s talk about how to create a Pinterest For Business Account.

 You might already have a Pinterest account.
-You know.
-The one where you pin all your fav recipes and secretly plan out your entire wedding on? (or is that just me??)
+Ya know — the one where you pin all your fav recipes and secretly plan out your entire wedding on? (or is that just me??)

 Well, if you’re a content creator, blogger, creative entrepreneur or YouTuber, you should have a Pinterest For Business account.

-This is because you get access to way more perks than you would if you had a personal account.
-Plus, all those pins on your personal account are probably irrelevant to your blog + biz niche.
+And this is because you get access to way more perks than you would if you had a personal account.
+Plus, all those pins on your personal account are probably irrelevant to your blog & biz niche.